 Depression has been described for millennia.
 The ancient Greeks called it melancholia because they believed it was due to an excess of black bile.
 Today, Major Depression is a serious medical illness affecting more than 14 million American adults every year.

-- Lack of interest in usual activities or an inability to experience
+- Lack of interest in usual activities or an inability to experience pleasure

 - Difficulty thinking or concentrating

 - Feelings of worthlessness, hopelessness, helplessness, or guilt

 - Changes in sleep habits and decreased energy